u-boot/u-boot/tools/binman/binman.rst

     ('pad-before' and 'pad-after'), but not padding added to meet alignment requirements.
-While this does not affect the contents of the entry within binman itself (the padding is performed only when its parent section is assembled), the end result will be that the entry ends with the padding bytes, so may grow.
+While this does not affect the contents of the entry within binman itself (the padding is performed only when its parent section is assembled), the result will be that the entry ends with the padding bytes, so may grow.
 Defaults to 0.

 pad-before: